 Who says you need to be married to purchase a home?
 According to Bloomberg.com, single Americans make up more than half of the adult population—and many of them want to create their own version of the American Dream.
-Contacting a Trusted Choice® agent can be the key to success for single folks who are in the market to purchase a home, but here are some things to consider in the meantime.
+Contacting an independent agent can be the key to success for single folks who are in the market to purchase a home and need home insurance, but here are some things to consider in the meantime.

 Whether you’re single or married, purchasing a home has its challenges.
 It’s important to be fully armed with information in order to cultivate a plan that works for you.